DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

   the typography of pieces of the program.
 Download [this file](./colors.py) and save it next to your hilo program.
 Add `import colors` to your program.
-  Edit the first line of the indroduction paragraph to make HiLo bold - `print colors.bold + "HiLo" + colors.normal`.
+  Edit the first line of the indroduction paragraph to make HiLo bold - `print colors.BOLD + "HiLo" + colors.NORMAL`.
 Notice we have to tell the program to put the printing back to normal, or else all future priting would be in bold.

   1. **Colors** The colors module has a variety of styles, independent of eachother.
-The typography can be `bold`.
-Printing can be in `white`, `black`, `red`, `blue`, `green`, `yellow`, `cyan`, and [TODO LAST COLOR].
-The background color can be set with `bg_white`, `bg_black`, `bg_red`, and so on.
+The typography can be `BOLD`.
+Printing can be in `WHITE`, `BLACK`, `RED`, `BLUE`, `GREEN`, `YELLO`, `CYAN`, and `PURPLE`.
+The background color can be set with `BG_WHITE`, `BG_BLACK`, `BG_RED`, and so on.
-  Play around with the colors, until you like the look and feel of your HiLo game. `normal` puts the terminal back to a normal weight white text on black background.
+  Play around with the colors, until you like the look and feel of your HiLo game. `NORMAL` puts the terminal back to a normal weight white text on black background.

+  1. **Start Over** If you've gotten your terminal into a jumbled mess, print `colors.CLS` to clear the screen, and move the cursor to the top-left corner.

-  1. **Print at various points** You can move the cursor (where the print happens) using `color.at(r, c)` where r and c are the row and column you want to print at.
-Row and column start at the top-left of the terminal at (1, 1), and on "standard" terminals there are 80 columns and 24 rows.
+  1. **Print at various points** You can move the cursor (where the print happens) using `print color.at(r, c)` where r and c are the row and column you want to print at.
+Row and column start at the top-left of the terminal at `(1, 1)`, and on "standard" terminals there are 80 columns and 24 rows.
 Note, if you resize the terminal, that will change.
 When writing this kind of terminal program, it's usually best to stick with those dimentions.

 1. **Binary Search** You may have found the "optimal" algorithm is to begin by